Mural Project: Corvallis

 On February 21, The Drawing Board hosted a Fundraiser Art Show at The Majestic Theatre.
 Over 50 community members attended and donated to the Mural Project.
 Big Thank You's to The Majestic Theatre, and to Einstein Bros.
 Bagels for providing free snacks, KBVR 88.7fm and Truss Media for providing music, and Henderson's Copy Center for printing the commemorative posters and postcards we were trading for donations.
 It was a fantastic event.
 Stay tuned for future fundraising events.

 The Majestic Theatre

 As the most active patron for arts and culture in Corvallis, and as the host for The Drawing Board's monthly Drink & Draw event, The Majestic Theate proudly hosted a Fundraiser Art Show for the Mural Project. www.majestic.org

-The mural depicts four of earth's inhabitants: a bird, an elk, a salmon and a human face.
+The mural project began with this concept: "A Billboard for Nature."
+The piece depicts three totemic animals: a bird, an elk, and a salmon.
 They are rendered in a unique style that blends elements of stencils and Street Art with tribal design motifs.
 The characters overlap and swirl together.

-We'll start by cleaning the wall and patching the large cracks.
-We'll prime the wall and apply a base color.
-Then, Ben Jay will complete the mural in 1-2 weeks.
-He will use aerosol acrylic paint, painted free-hand with Montana spraycans.
-Once dry, we'll coat the mural with a UV-resistant varnish.
+We started by cleaning the wall and patching the large cracks, priming the wall and applying a base color.
+Then, Ben Jay completed the mural in about 7 weeks.